-Nigeria - The IMF WEO reported a 3-year cumulative rate of inflation of 111% as of December 2024 and forecast 3-year cumulative rates of inflation of 126% and 119% for 2025 and 2026, respectively.
-Based on the rebased inflation index as published by the National Bureau of Statistics (www.nigerianstat.gov.ng), the 3-year and 12-month cumulative rates of inflation were 102% and 24%, respectively, as of March 2025.
-Nigeria is not currently considered to be hyperinflationary, but entities ought to continue to monitor the situation and be prepared to apply IAS 29 if the assessment were to change.
+The IMF WEO reported a 3-year cumulative rate of inflation of 81% (111% before restatement) as of December 2024 and forecast annual rates of inflation of 21% and 18% as of December 2025 and December 2026, respectively.
+The National Bureau of Statistics (www.nigerianstat.gov.ng) reported an annual rate of inflation of 18% as of September 2025 which, combined with previously published data, implies a 3-year cumulative rate of inflation of 98.4% as of September 2025.
+Nigeria is not currently considered to be hyperinflationary, but entities ought to continue to monitor the situation and be aware of the restatement of published statistics.